GSA/idmanagement.gov/_implement/distribute-fcpca.md

 If you do not see a questions, send it to FPKI at gsa.gov.

-## What happens if I don’t update the FCPCA?
+## What happens if I don’t update the FCPCA root certificate?

 1. **(_High Impact_) Authentication failures**